One Class at a Time

 Who can apply for a “One Class at a Time” grant?

 Teachers, parents, students or anyone who is aware of a special project that would enhance the educational objectives in a classroom can apply from Aug.
 1 through April 1.
 This program is currently available to schools located in the KRTV Great Falls viewing area.
-If you are unsure if your school is located in an area serviced by one of these TV stations, please contact Chad McMillan at email@example.com or 406-457-2741.
+If you are unsure if your school is located in an area serviced by one of these TV stations, please contact Tracy Herod at 406-791-5400 or at email@example.com.

 How can I apply for the grant?